SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Chemotherapeutic Agents I+II_Tew.md

 			- basically, 5-FU is given then turned into 5-fDUMP, w/ phosphoriboxyl transferase, uridine phosphorylase and uridine kinase.
 			- 5-fdUMP trapped with **thymidylate synthesase, reducing the amount of thymine** w/ N5,N10 methyl tetrahyrofolate + thymidylate synthase in tert complex.
 				- CELL dies from **NO THYMINE!!! = base imbalance and interference**
-				- **leucovorin can be paired with 5-FU to ENHANCE the inhibition of thymidylate synthase! - it makes 5-FU bind better to thymidylate synthase much better, making a tighter complex + inhibiting the synthase better.**
+				- **l==eucovorin can be paired with 5-FU to ENHANCE the inhibition of thymidylate synthase!== - it makes 5-FU bind better to thymidylate synthase much better, making a tighter complex + inhibiting the synthase better.**
-					- leucovorin = precursor base N5-formyl-FH4 - inc the effects of 5-FU !!! **make N5,N10-CH2THF, recall it's the rescue effect**
+					- ==leucovorin = precursor base N5-formyl-FH4 - inc the effects of 5-FU !!! **make N5,N10-CH2THF, recall it's the rescue effect**==
 					- compare this with using it as a rescue for methotrexate
 			- ESSENTIAL toxicities - ulcers in oral mucosa
 		2. capecitabine - *converted* into 5-FU as a prodrug orally.